ShaneD20/Mu-Lang-Compiler/README.md

 ```
 // “it’s one”
 ```
-Loops are controlled by 'while' and 'until'.
-While is the standard loop that will break when the condition is false.
-Until is the same operations except the loop will break if true.
+Loops are controlled by **while** or **until** statements. **While** is the standard loop that will break when the condition is false. **Until** is the same operations except the loop will break if true.
 This is to allow programmers to think with the booleans they have available and not worry about inverting.
 A programmer is free to write "until queue.isEmpty()" or "until stack.size() > 100".
 ```
 let #count : 1;